barchart/portfolio-client-js/docs/content/quick_start.md

 }
 ```

 > The backend is sensitive to the ordering of attributes in JSON documents.
-More on this later.
+See the [Interaction Basics: JavaScript and JSON](/content/concepts/interaction_basics?id=javascript-objects-and-json) section for details.

 Once you've constructed a JSON object, ```POST``` it to the [```/portfolios```](/content/api/paths?id=post-portfolios) endpoint.
 Here is a cURL example: